hoopdad/hoopdad.github.io/docs/ai/_posts/2026-05-15-copilot-instructions-for-writing-tone.md

 ---
 layout: post
-title:  "Copilot Instructions for Writing Tone"
+title:  "Copilot Instructions to Adapt Tone of Writing"
 ---

 Here's a post about adapting the writing styles that Copilot uses.
 I had it write the post at the end, and it is a lot closer to how I would write after I followed this process.